Sanket9326/Sanket9326/README.md

 🎨 HTML/CSS Intern
 Sangli Software, Sangli, India

-🌟 Extra-Curricular Activities
+🌟 Extra-Curricular Activities :-
-Developed websites for Vidyasanmatidas organization.
 Solved data structures and algorithms problems on LeetCode and GeeksforGeeks.
 Organized coding and project competitions at college events.
-🚀 Leadership
+🚀 Leadership :-
 Led teams to 1st and 2nd place at Dipex2024 State-Level Hackathon and Expo2024.
 Head Coordinator for Innovation 2K24.
 Senior Secretary of COMPESA, organizing technical events.